Pavan-1997/Docker_Multi_Stage_Build_Distroless/README.md

 			(In Stage2 choosing a very minimal image like python runtime or JRE or distroless image) CMD [---]
 ```
+We exclude the build we require only run time by dividing into stages
 ---
 Consider a 3-tier application (Frontend - React, Backend - Java, DB - MySQL)